-Because of the numerous risks and uncertainties we are unable to accurately predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
+In addition, the Company expects to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations, compliance, and other miscellaneous expenses.
+Because of the numerous risks and uncertainties, we are unable to accurately predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
 Even if we are able to generate product sales, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.

-On July 5, 2022, RetinalGenix Technologies Inc. (the "Company") entered into the Exchange Agreement with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of our common stock.
-The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with the Company's high resolution retinal imaging capabilities.
+On July 5, 2022, we entered into an Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which we acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of our common stock with an estimated fair value of \$1.00 per share.
+The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with our retinal imaging capabilities.
 The combined technology is expected to have the ability to provide diagnoses of systemic and retinal diseases.
+We accounted for this transaction as an asset acquisition in the year ending December 31, 2022, and recorded the estimated purchase consideration and related expenses of approximately \$2,032,000 as in process research and development in the accompanying consolidated statement of operations.